shamsch/assignment-tracker/README.md

 This is another one of my React JS project.
-Here I have learned to use React Router.
-No live demo due to local json server being in use for now.
+Here I have learned to use React Router, Context API, and basic of Firebase@8.5.
+Live demo available in the firebase branch.

 Shamsur
 <details>